 Overview

-With DreamCompute you can select the amount of compute resources and storage resources needed and define your own virtual networks.
+With DreamCompute, you select the amount of compute and storage resources you need and define your own virtual networks.

 OpenStack

 DreamCompute is powered by OpenStack, a widely adopted, open-source cloud computing platform.
-It is used by both public cloud hosting companies, like DreamHost, and for private internal clouds.
+OpenStack is used by both public cloud hosting companies, like DreamHost, and for private internal clouds.

 Compute

-DreamCompute provides virtual servers through the use of the KVM hypervisor.
-Instances can be launched from the DreamCompute dashboard or using the OpenStack command-line interface.
-Each instance is based on a Flavor.
-Flavors define the amount of resources allocated to the instance in terms of vCPUs, RAM memory, and boot volume size.
+DreamCompute provides virtual servers through the KVM hypervisor.
+You can launch instances from the DreamCompute dashboard or using the OpenStack command-line interface.
+Each instance is based on a Flavor, which defines the resources allocated to the instance in terms of vCPUs, RAM, and boot volume size.
 DreamCompute provides Flavors small enough for companies just starting out, large enough for companies with greater computing needs, and everything in between.

 Network